Quick Search

 Width 2.5mm, Height 2.2mm

-South Island, Fiordland to Stewart Island and Chatham Islands
+South-western South Island, and Stewart, Snares and Chatham Islands

 Key to Geographical Ranges